 About the Book

-The Enchanted April was the book selected from my Classics Club list for the latest Classics Club spin.
-Find out what others have been reading by following the hashtag #ccspin on Twitter.
+Their Eyes Were Watching God was the book from my Classics Club list chosen for the latest Classics Club Spin.

 About the Author

 Zora Neale Hurston (January 7, 1891 – January 28, 1960) was an American author, anthropologist, and filmmaker.
 She portrayed racial struggles in the early-20th-century American South and published research on Haitian Vodou.
 The most popular of her four novels is Their Eyes Were Watching God, published in 1937.
 She also wrote more than 50 short stories, plays, and essays.

 Hurston was born in Notasulga, Alabama, and moved with her family to Eatonville, Florida, in 1894.
 She later used Eatonville as the setting for many of her stories.
 It is now the site of the Zora!
 Festival, held each year in her honor.
 In her early career, Hurston conducted anthropological and ethnographic research while a student at Barnard College and Columbia University.
 She had an interest in African-American and Caribbean folklore, and how these contributed to the community’s identity.